vibe-project/vibe-project.github.io/projects/vibe-java-platform/3.0.0-Alpha5/reference/index.md

 To bridge application and platform, a module called bridge is required which transforms the underlying platform's resources representing HTTP exchange and WebSocket into `ServerHttpExchange` and `ServerWebSocket`.
 The following bridges are available.

 ### Atmosphere 2
-[Atmosphere 2](https://github.com/Atmosphere/atmosphere/) is a platform to use Servlet 3 and Java WebSocket API together.
-Servlet 3 and Java WebSocket API 1 shares nothing, however, in most cases, application server implements Java WebSocket API as well as Servlet.
-But, using them together without the help of Atmosphere is unintuitive and inconvenient unless handling vendor-specific API, using `static` keyword or adopting Contexts and Dependency Injection (CDI).
+[Atmosphere 2](https://github.com/Atmosphere/atmosphere/) is a platform to use Servlet 3 and Java WebSocket API together in more comfortable way.

 **Note**